MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 ![Move Column Move To Beginning](images/move-column-move-to-beginning.png)

-The following outcome is where the column is newly placed.
+This is the new location of the column.

 ![Move Column Move To Beginning](images/move-column-move-to-beginning-done.png)